robrant/ansible-role-pi-opencv/README.md

 Ansible role for installing opencv on a raspberry pi with Python bindings.

+_I pulled this out of another playbook, but haven't yet had a chance to test it on a clean Pi image.
+As a result, it may not work, but will soon_

 # Dependencies

 * Patience and a little time.